 - The Assailant Was Found Not Guilty – Can I Claim Compensation In The UK With A No Win No Fee Solicitor?

 - Contact Us And Start Your Claim Today

 If you’ve fallen victim to a violent crime, you may be wondering ‘can I claim compensation if no one has been convicted of the crime?’.

 You are eligible to make claims through the CICA (Criminal Injuries Compensation Authority) if you have been the victim of a violent crime, such as those listed above.
 There are two criteria which you must meet to make a claim through the CICA.
 These are, that you must have been injured as a result of the attack or assault, and that you are not liable in any way for it.

 Personal injury claims can be made for injuries such as fractures or broken bones, or soft tissue injuries or for psychological trauma caused by the assault.
 The CICA does not allow claims for more minor injuries such as bruising or simpler cuts.
-You can also make a claim if no one was convicted of the crime.
+However, you can potentially make a claim even if no one was found guilty of the crime.
 Please read on to learn more about how this can be done.

 If you’re wondering ‘can I claim compensation if no one has been convicted of the crime?’, you may also be wondering what evidence is required to support your case.

 You can make a compensation claim through the CICA to seek compensation for being attacked.
 You don’t even need to know who the perpetrator of your injures was.
 However, as with any personal injury claim, you will need to produce evidence to show that the incident, or in this case the crime, took place.
 Evidence can include your police report and statement, as well as any investigation they carried out.
 You can also use medical reports to show the extent of your injuries.
 The quicker you reported the attack or assault to the police and sought treatment, the better grounds you have for a claim.
 It can also help you claim compensation if no one has been convicted if you have cooperated with the police investigation.